Data Protection Claims

 When there are breaches of data protection it is not uncommon for the details of numerous individuals to be involved.
 If you believe that your personal information has been misused or has not been kept safely and securely it is unlikely that you are alone.
 Hugh James solicitors is one of the UK’s leading specialists in group actions.
 We specialise in acting for large numbers of individuals as a group, collectively seeking the same legal action against the same defendant.

 How do I make a claim for compensation?

 If you have a data protection complaint and the organisation in question does not agree to pay you compensation for the breach, you can make a claim via the court.
-If your private details have been misused or released on to third parties unlawfully or without authorisation (including via hacking) you should contact us today, for free, initial advice on your breach of data protection claim.
+If your private details have been misused or released to third parties unlawfully or without authorisation (including via hacking) you should contact us today, for free, initial advice on your breach of data protection claim.